orctom/was-maven-plugin/README.md

 	</dependencies>
 </plugin>
 ```
-**Supports both single target server and multi target servers**
+* **pre-steps/post-steps can be used w/ both single target server and multi target servers**
-**All properties defined in properties section of pom or in was-maven-plugin.properties are available in pre-steps/post-steps ant tasks**
+* **All properties defined in properties section of pom or in was-maven-plugin.properties are available in pre-steps/post-steps ant tasks**

 ### Continues Deployment w/ Jenkins
-We could move this plugin to a profile, and utilize https://wiki.jenkins-ci.org/display/JENKINS/Extended+Choice+Parameter+plugin to make this parameterized.
+We could move this plugin to a profile, and utilize [Extended Choice Parameter plugin](https://wiki.jenkins-ci.org/display/JENKINS/Extended+Choice+Parameter+plugin) to make this parameterized.

 ### **SCRIPT** approach w/ Global Security Turned on
 When Global Security is enabled on remote WAS, certificates of remote WAS need to be in local trust store.
 We could configure WAS to prompt to add them to local trust syore.